dpareasy/Assignment1/README.md

     * robot_actions.py: It contains a class to implement the behavior of the robot;
     * my_state_machine.py: It defines the states of the state machine;
     * robot_state.py: It implements the robot state including: current position, and battery level;
-    * planner.py: It is a dummy implementation of a motion planner;
-    * controller.py: It is a dummy implementation of a motion controller.

 ## Launching the software ##